-The new Xbox Series X and Playstation 5 are on their way later this year, they of course tout the hottest graphics and the fastest processors, but how fast is it exactly compared to previous gens?
+The new Xbox Series X and Playstation 5 are here, they of course tout the hottest graphics and the fastest processors, but how fast is it exactly compared to previous gens?
 Comparison chart below.

 What are FLOPS?

 FLOPS is an acronym for floating point operations per second.
 It is used as a general measure of performance of a processing unit.

 Floating point operations are required when dealing with software that uses a huge range of numbers.
 Software stores exponentially large or small numbers into a predictable encoded 64 bit size.

 Converting these 64-bit instructions into raw numbers takes processing power.
 Processors can be measured in FLOPS, which refers to how fast they can turn bit instructions into numbers.

 In gaming, floating point numbers are used to determine polygons and shapes.
 The more FLOPS a GPU can process, the faster it will be able to render a 3D scene.
 FLOPS